 It doesn't take long to compare quotes, and the savings are totally worth it.
 In 2019, I lowered our auto insurance premiums by about 25% by shopping around.

-At The Zebra, you can compare auto insurance rates in no time whatsoever.
+At The Zebra, you can compare prices of auto insurance plans in no time whatsoever.
 The amount of money you'll save could be hundreds per year.

 Remember, your auto insurance company may not be giving you the best rate.
 And even if you're happy with them despite your rate, shopping around gives you leverage.
 Why should you spend more money than you have to?